For many of us, broadband has changed the way we watch television forever - and definitely in a good way.

 There are three basic requirements for the advanced YouView options: a TV, YouView box and an internet connection.

 The YouView box can be purchased by itself independently of your broadband deal.
-Prices have halved in the past year, with the likes of the BT YouView+ box for just over £200.
-Some retailers (Amazon, Currys, Argos etc) are now selling the basic YouView boxes for a little over £150.
+Prices have halved in the past year, with the likes of the BT YouView+ box for under £200.
+Some retailers (Amazon, Currys, Argos etc) are now selling the basic YouView boxes for around £150.

 A cheaper alternative is to sign up for a broadband internet service which bundles the box in the package.
 BT and TalkTalk both offer these deals.
 TalkTalk has its PlusTV option which gives you unlimited internet, phone calls and the YouView box for an up-front fee, plus the usual monthly running costs.